-- Master of Arts (M.A.) in Human Resource Management
+Master of Arts in Human Resource Management

-- Graduate Certificate in Human Resource Management
+Master of Arts in Human Resource Management

 The Human Resource Management graduate program focuses upon the practice of human resource management in business, government, and not-for-profit organizations.
 Courses offer both concept and skill components designed to help students base practice on solid theoretical grounding.
 Courses are led by faculty members who have earned advanced graduate degrees and/or possess significant experience in the fields of business, organization behavior, and human resources.